Honeyman-Applications/commandline_or_gui_windows/README.md

     - ```bool closeOnCompleteCommandlineOptionOnly = true```
         - closes the app when ```afterLoaded``` is done being run
         - Only relevant if in commandline mode
+    - ```int commandlineExitSuccesCode = 0```
+        - exit code that is sent when the app exits in commandline mode successfully
     - ```Widget placeHolderAfterLoadedRunning = const MaterialApp(home: Scaffold(body: Center(child: CircularProgressIndicator())))```
         - widget displayed while afterLoaded is running